What is a Network as a Service (NaaS)?

 Migrating network infrastructure to the cloud leaves a company reliant upon a single vendor.
 The convenience of single-source solutions often means companies do not get best-of-breed services.
 And lock-in may make leaving that vendor too difficult when it raises prices or experiences excessive downtime.

-NaaS implementations work best when a company is already committed to cloud-based infrastructure.
-Integrating a company’s proprietary systems, whether on-premises or in hybrid clouds, is more challenging even with the NaaS vendor’s support.
+A NaaS solution works best when a company is already committed to cloud-based infrastructure.
+Integrating a company’s proprietary systems, whether on-premises or in a hybrid cloud environment, is more challenging even with the NaaS vendor’s support.

 How Twingate can help